YizeWang/Linux-ROS-Cheat-Sheet/README.md

 ## Note

-Note that package `tikz` must be included after package `xcolor` to avoid tabular clash.
+- Note that package `tikz` must be included after package `xcolor` to avoid tabular clash.
+- The document should be built with `PdfLaTeX`.

 ## Reference